david-connaughton/Travel-Website/README.md

 # Technologies Used

 This website is constructed using Visual Studio Code.
-The programming languages utilised are HTML, CSS and Javascript (complemeted with jQuery and Bootstrap).
-Various APIs are also utilised and are listed in the Credits section.
+The programming languages utilized are HTML, CSS and Javascript (complemeted with jQuery and Bootstrap).
+I used Balsamiq for Wireframes and Adobe Color Wheel for Colour Scheme.
+Various APIs are also utilized and are listed in the Credits section.

 # Testing